Last updated on : 01 Dec, 2025

 Iron deficiency during pregnancy can lead to anaemia, which may affect both mother and baby.
 Common signs include:

-If you notice these symptoms, consult your doctor promptly.
+If you notice these symptoms, it is crucial to consult your doctor promptly for blood tests and personalised advice.

-Pregnant women often need additional iron to prevent iron deficiency anaemia and to support baby development.
-Doctors may recommend an iron tablet during pregnancy to ensure sufficient iron intake.
+Pregnant women often need additional iron to prevent iron deficiency anaemia and to support the baby’s development.
+Doctors may recommend an iron tablet during pregnancy to ensure sufficient iron intake, especially when dietary intake is insufficient or anaemia is diagnosed [4].

 Iron is vital during pregnancy for both maternal health and fetal development.
 By combining iron-rich foods with proper supplementation and strategies to improve absorption, pregnant women can effectively prevent anaemia and support a healthier pregnancy.